 The history of insane asylums is plagued with terror and abuse.
-A multitude of asylum and psychiatric patients have lost their lives, dignity, and maybe even what was left of their minds at the hands of cruel and overcrowded confinement.
-Moreover, the "treatment" of mental illness in the past often involved horror-movie style methods.
+A multitude of asylum and psychiatric patients have lost their lives, dignity, and maybe even what was left of their minds as a result of cruel and overcrowded confinement.
+Moreover, the "treatment" of mental illness in the past often involved horror movie-style methods.

-It's no wonder that - like the real-life homes that became haunted in the wake of horrifying events - most of the creepy abandoned buildings that once housed hundreds of mental patients are now the hosts to many ghost stories and continuous paranormal activity.
+It's no wonder that - like the real-life homes that became haunted in the wake of horrifying events - most of the creepy abandoned buildings that once housed hundreds of mental patients now inspire many ghost stories and are home to continuous paranormal activity.
 This list compiles just a few of these haunted institutions that can be found around the world.

-One particular ghost who is known to haunt the Sanatorium is a uniformed nurse who is said to tell people to leave Room 502.
-Apparently, a pregnant and unmarried nurse had previously hung herself in that very room.
-Another nurse is said to have killed herself by jumping from the top of the Sanatorium after working in Room 502.
+One particular ghost who is known to haunt the sanatorium is a uniformed nurse who is said to tell people to leave Room 502.
+Apparently, a nurse had previously hung herself in that very room.
+Another nurse is said to have jumped from the top of the sanatorium after working in Room 502.

-Pennhurst Asylum in Spring City, Pennsylvania was opened in 1908 as a home for mentally disabled children.
+Pennhurst Asylum in Pennsylvania was opened in the early 20th century as a home for mentally disabled children.
 It was overcrowded, scantily staffed, and poorly funded by the government - which led to overworked and desperate staff members practicing cruel punishments.
-Children were drugged, chained to their beds, isolated for extended amounts of time, and had all of their teeth pulled for biting.
-A reporter revealed the horrors of the Asylum in 1968, and it was shut down a few years later.
+Children were drugged, chained to their beds, and isolated for extended amounts of time.
+A reporter revealed the horrors of the asylum in 1968, and it was shut down a few years later.

 A popular paranormal story linked to Athens involves a patient named Margaret Schilling.
-In December 1978, Margaret was playing hide and seek with nurses who eventually became distracted by demands of other patients.
-The nurses forgot about Margaret, and a year later her body was found by a maintenance worker.
+In December 1978, Margaret was playing hide-and-seek with nurses who eventually became distracted by the demands of other patients.
+The nurses forgot about Margaret, and a year later, her body was found by a maintenance worker.
 Apparently, an immovable imprint of Margaret's body, clothes, and hair remains visible on the floor despite decades of cleaning.

-The Beechworth Lunatic Asylum in Victoria, Australia dates back to 1867.
-Because more than 3,000 patients died there over a span of only 128 years, the place is a hotbed of paranormal activity.
+The Beechworth Lunatic Asylum in Victoria, Australia, dates back to 1867.
+Because more than 3,000 patients perished there over a span of only 128 years, the place is a hotbed of paranormal activity.

 One of the more frequently seen ghosts is believed to be that of Matron Sharpe.
 She has been seen walking into classrooms and former dorm areas, and she has been known to glide down a granite staircase on the premises.
-Legend has it that Sharpe was uncharacteristically compassionate towards patients at Beechworth, and even after her death, she could be spotted giving them comfort.
-Nurses "would report seeing the Matron sitting with patients who were due to have electro-shock treatment.
+Legend has it that Sharpe was uncharacteristically compassionate toward patients at Beechworth, and even after her passing, she could be spotted giving them comfort.
+Reportedly, nurses "would report seeing the Matron sitting with patients who were due to have electro-shock treatment.
 Those who say they've witnessed this say the room was icy cold, but her presence was comforting."

 Another ghost who haunts Beechworth is Tommy Kennedy, a patient who was eventually given a kitchen-hand position.
-Tommy died in the kitchen, which is now a space called the Bijou theater.
+Tommy perished in the kitchen, which is now a space called the Bijou Theater.
 People claim to feel someone pulling their clothes or poking their ribs within this theater, and Tommy is believed to be the culprit.